Financial District, San Francisco: History

 After gold was discovered in the Sierra Nevada Foothills in 1848, Yerba Buena's location on the natural harbor of San Francisco Bay acted as a magnet for European and American settlers, as well as gold and job seekers from a multitude of countries.
 Following Californian independence and American annexation and the California Gold Rush, the area boomed rapidly and the Bay shoreline, which originally ended near Montgomery Street, was filled in and extended to The Embarcadero.
 Gold Rush wealth and business made it the financial capital of the west coast as many banks and businesses set up in the neighborhood.
 The west coast's first and only skyscrapers, were built in the area along Market Street.

 The neighborhood was nearly completely destroyed in the 1906 Earthquake and Fire, as the area's skyscrapers survived.
 By 1910, the area was largely rebuilt with low-rise, masonry-clad buildings ranging from six to twelve stories in height.
 During the late 1920s, several Neo-Gothic high rises, reaching 300 to 400 feet in height, were constructed, including the Standard Oil Building, Russ Building, Hunter-Dulin Building, Shell Building, and the Pacific Telephone Building.

 With the onset of the Great Depression and statewide height restrictions due to earthquake fears, few new buildings were constructed, and the district remained relatively low-rise until the late 1950s.
 Due to new building and earthquake retrofitting technologies, the height restrictions were lifted, fueling a skyscraper building boom.
 This boom accelerated under mayor Dianne Feinstein during the 1980s, something her critics labeled "Manhattanization".
 This caused widespread opposition citywide leading to the "skyscraper revolt" similar to the "freeway revolt" in the city years earlier.
 The skyscraper revolt led to the city imposing extremely strict, European-style height restrictions on building construction citywide.

 Due to these height restrictions, lack of buildable lots, and changes in the local real estate market, new development in the area has shifted to South of Market Street since the 1980s.
 The area south of Market, east of Third Street, north of Folsom Street, and west of the Embarcadero is sometimes called the South Financial District, or simply included as part of the Financial District itself.
 To encourage new development south of Market, and to help fund the replacement for the Transbay Terminal, many height limits were raised in the area.
 As a result, nearly all new high rise construction since the 1980s (and for the foreseeable future) has taken place South of Market.
-Notable examples include the JPMorgan Chase Building, 555 Mission Street, 101 Second Street, the Four Seasons Hotel, The Paramount, and the Millennium Tower.